Institut canadien de Montréal: Closure of the Institute

-The Institut canadien of Montreal closed the doors of its debating room in 1871, and the library closed in 1880.
+The Institut canadien of Montreal gradually lost members and support.
+It closed the doors of its debating room in 1871, and the library closed in 1880.
+By 1886, La Presse reported that the Institut existed in name only.
 Only the Institut canadien de Québec, founded four years after that of Montreal, survived the Church's censorship by getting rid of certain works prohibited by the Roman Catholic Church.

 In 2006, the Bibliothèque et Archives nationales du Québec (BAnQ) concluded a deal with the Fraser-Hickson Institute on the donation and transfer of property of the collection of the Institut canadien de Montréal.
 The latter had preserved it since 1885.
 Among the precious books of the collection were two editions of the Œuvres complètes de Voltaire (1785–1789), 36 volumes of L'Encyclopédie by Diderot and d'Alembert (1778–1781), 12 volumes of L'Esprit des journaux français et étrangers (1787–1792) and four volumes of Réunion des Tuileries au Louvre (1852–1857), a particular gift of Prince Napoléon to the Institut canadien.